FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-tutorial.rst

 We won't add any claims yet - see :ref:`firely_auth_settings_userstore` to read up on how they work.

 If you did this, you can stop Firely Auth again in the command window you started it in (``Ctrl+C``), and start it again.
-You should now be able to login as ``alice`` with the password as configured above.
+You will now be able to login as ``alice`` with the password as configured above after completing the remaining steps.

 This time, Firely Auth will tell you that there are no clients configured that can access data on your behalf.